bigskysoftware/htmx/www/content/attributes/hx-ext.md

 The `hx-ext` attribute enables an htmx [extension](https://htmx.org/extensions) for an element and all its children.

-The value can be a single extension name or a list of extensions (separated by commas).
+The value can be a single extension name or a list of extension names (separated by commas).

 The `hx-ext` tag may be placed on parent elements if you want a plugin to apply to an entire swath of the DOM, and on the `body` tag for it to apply to all htmx requests.